Getting Back: Transition From Remote Work26 May 2020

 The New Normal

-As we all know we’re currently living in very fluid times, and who can predict how we will be working next week or even over the next months.
+As we all know we’re currently living in very fluid times, and who can predict if we will be remote working next week or even over the next months.
 With that in mind, we will need to keep our options open and try and adapt our approach to work so we can keep going with as little disruption as possible.
 From our perspective, whether you are transitioning from remote work or transitioning from furlough, we are here to support you, so if you need anything from us, you know where to find us.